Stewards Society

 The Stewards Society (collectively referred to as the Stewards) is an anonymous, all-male service fraternity, often considered a secret society, at Georgetown University.
 The name collectively refers to a handful of loosely organizationally tied groups that have existed since the First Stewards Society's founding.
-The society remained largely unknown until 1988, when Rev. Joseph Durkin, S.J, publicly denounced the group, ultimately leading to their disbanding.
+The society remained largely unknown until 1988, when revelations of its existence was revealed in the university newspaper, The Hoya, and became national news.
 The First Steward Society still continued to operate until splitting in the 1990s, forming the Second Stewards Society and later the Third Stewards Society.

-The Stewards have been subject to a number of exposés in the national media and controversies regarding their involvement with Georgetown's student government (GUSA) and perceived political leanings.
 The Second Stewards Society operates a charitable endowment that donates to Georgetown University and related student organizations, although the rest of the group's activities are generally opaque to the public.

 History

 First Stewards Society (1982–1988)

 The Stewards were founded in 1982 as an all-male service group designed as a secret society.
 Manuel Miranda was among the founders and first leaders of this organization.
 The group at the time was made up of students in leadership positions.

 In fall 1987, the Stewards issued a letter detailing the on-campus traditions to the incoming Freshman class; this letter included an image of a key, the society's logo.
-On February 9, 1988, Rev. Joseph Durkin, S.J, the advisor of the organization, publicly exposed the group in a letter written to the Georgetown student newspaper, The Hoya.
-In this letter, he criticized the group for excluding female and minority students.
+On February 9, 1988, Rev. Joseph Durkin, S.J, the advisor of the organization, publicly acknowledged the group in a letter written to the Georgetown student newspaper, The Hoya, announcing his departure from the organization.

 Within a week of this letter, the First Stewards Society announced the members had disbanded.
 Additionally, a number of former members abdicated their various University leadership positions, including the student government president and the editor-in-chief of The Hoya, due to student backlash against the group.
 John Courtin, an executive director for the Georgetown Alumni Association claimed to have been aware of the group but had limited participation.
-Internal documents from the Stewards would refer to this period of time as "The Great Unpleasantness."
+Internal documents from the Stewards refer to this period of time as "The Great Unpleasantness."
 The First Steward Society died out soon after.